 Most pets will start to feel better in 24 - 48 hours, but full recovery takes between 10 to 14 days.
 During this period you should aim to keep your pet calm and refrain from allowing them to jump, as this could cause the incision to reopen.
 The incision should be checked daily for signs of infection.
 If you notice redness, discharge, swelling, or a foul odor, contact your veterinarian.

 You should also monitor your pet's behavior.
 If after 48 hours they still seem lethargic or are not eating or drinking it could be a sign of infection.
-Follow up with your veterinarian or bring them to an emergency veterinarian for care.
+Follow up with your veterinarian or bring them in for emergency care.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 Please make an appointment with your vet for an accurate diagnosis of your pet's condition.